abbemu/Kafka/README.md

     - Message batching and proper resource disposal
 5. Encryption
     - Add message encryption

-## Getting started

-1. Ensure you have Kafka running locally (default: localhost:9092).
-Use the provided Docker Compose file if needed.
-2. Clone this repo
-3. Run the application 'dotnet run'
-4. Use the Swagger UI (or Postman) to send messages through "Try it out" http://localhost:5237/swagger
-5. Watch the console for consumer output.

 Thank you for the great conversation today!